-Wet and dry hair cutting both have their pros and cons.
+Wet cuts and dry cuts both have their pros and cons.
 When choosing between the two, you need to consider points like your hair type and the look you want to achieve.

 - The Haircut You Want To Achieve

-If you are looking for a clean and precise haircut that is all in one length, wet hair cutting is the best option.
-It is easier for achieving that straight-across cut.
-However, if you want an uneven haircut, like an asymmetrical bob or a shaggy cut, dry cutting is your best option.
+If you are looking for a clean and precise haircut that is all in one length, a wet cut is the best option.
+It is easier to achieve that straight-across cut.
+However, if you want an uneven haircut, like an asymmetrical bob or a shaggy cut, a dry cut is your best option.
 This type of cutting helps your stylist determine how to distribute your locks’ length to create the perfect look.

 - The Hairstyle You Want To Flaunt

 The way you plan to style your locks plays a major role in choosing your hair cutting technique.
 If you like sporting straight hair, choose wet hair cutting as it will give you the precise and clean look that you are looking for.
 However, if you want to flaunt your hair naturally wavy or curly, dry cutting will give it that stylish look.
 Deciding your hairstyle before getting your hair cut will help you in setting your hair goals.